ghinks/epl-ml-mono-repo/README.md

 As with all academic exercises it is hoped that the experiences gained from the testing and use of this may be applied in a general way to other data sets so that a prediction may be made.

+### requirements
+To run the integration tests a mongo db is required.